sani-coop/edx-documentation/en_us/shared/course_components/create_problem.rst

 ``<label> </label>`` element, and include all of the other required elements for each question you include.

+As a best practive, edX recommends that you avoid including text between the questions.
+Screen readers can skip over text that is inserted among multiple questions.

 The questions that you include can all be of the same problem type, such as a series of text input questions, or you can include questions that use different problem types, such as both numerical input and math expression input.